ChrstphrHll/npc_gen/students/Robbos Kalaerede.md

 ---
 # Robbos Kalaerede
 ### Description
-- Half-Elf Artificer from Aldercrown Empire
+- Half-Elf Artificer from Shadesburry Initiative
 - 4th year Protection student in Treskal
 - shoulder length curly grey hair that's plain, Pale Green eyes, and Tan skin
 - Is Graceful and Driving, and has Spontaneity as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes